bernhardHartleb/Install-VM-Debian/README.md

 Go to: System -> Preferences -> Look and Feel -> Screensaver and disable it (both checkboxes).
 Find Application -> System Tools -> MATE Terminal and drag & drop the icon to the desktop.

 Open the terminal from Applications -> Systems and Tools -> META Terminal and run the following commands.
+Do not type the leading characters. $ indicates a normal user shell, while # shows a root shell.
+Fill in the placeholder with your own username.
 This will add your user to the sudo and dialout groups, allowing us to work without beeing root in the future.
 ```sh
 $ su -